 Direct participation in federally charged sex trafficking offense carries a maximum sentence of 20 years incarceration.
 If underlying offenses such as kidnapping, assault, rape (including statutory), child pornography, money laundering, or other offenses are involved, possibly longer sentences may accompany the trafficking charges.

-Importing of illegal alien workers can also result in federal prison sentences of at least five and up to twenty years, depending on the circumstances surrounding the case.
+The importing of illegal alien workers can also result in federal prison sentences of at least five and up to twenty years, depending on the circumstances surrounding the case.
 Human trafficking can also lead to deportation for defendants who are not U.S. citizens.
 Once deported to their home country, they could also face prosecution there.
-For more information about human trafficking and the case process, consult with a skilled DC federal human trafficking lawyer.
+For more information about human trafficking and the case process, consult with a skilled DC federal human trafficking attorney.

 David Benowitz and his firm are the best strategic and compassionate teams you will work with.
 Mr. Benowitz and his team are diligent and proactive, which is further enhanced by David’s methodic and strategic approach to law.
 My case was a very complicated and emotionally charged case involving classified information, where I was facing three indictments, two carrying life sentences and one carrying 20 years.
 Mr. Benowitz utilized a network of lawyers coupled with his own strategy to navigate the case to success!
 I sincerely recommend David Benowitz quite literally with my life.